HackZy01/hackzy01.github.io/index.md

 ## Hello 👋,

 ### About me
-I am dog lover 🐶 and tech enthusiast 💻
+I am dog lover 🐶 and tech enthusiast 💻.
+I also like to listen to music 🎵

 ### I love making small projects